-For minor cases of diarrhea, it normally helps to place your dog on a tasteless diet of white meat, example white fish, such as herring, tuna, mackerel, salmon etc. Or chicken, with boiled rice.
+For minor cases of diarrhea, it normally helps to place your dog on a tasteless diet of white meat, for example white fish, such as herring, tuna, mackerel, salmon etc. Or chicken, with boiled rice.
 This should be sustained until diarrhea has stopped and the normal diet is introduced gradually for a period of about three days.
-Since diarrhea causes the body to lose more fluids, ensure that your dog has a continuous access to clean water to prevent dehydration.
+Since diarrhea causes the body to lose more fluids, ensure that your dog has continuous access to clean water to prevent dehydration.
 In a situation where the sickness seems to be associated with feeding a particular food, it is a good idea to discontinue giving your dog such a diet in the future.

 You can purchase a number of very useful over-the-counter treatments for dogs with diarrhea.
 There are various products to help soothe the gut lining and assimilate toxins, as well as supplements to help restore salts and electrolytes that might have been lost.
 Pre-biotics and probiotics help build up a suitable combination of "good bugs" in the gut.